alawmoradi665/gin_bar_menu/README.md

 ### R10.
 Design help documentation which includes a set of instructions which accurately describe how to install and use the application

+#### Installation

+Installation of the application:

+Go to dropdown button called "Code" in GitHub and click "Download Zip to download all the code for the application.

+Installation for Rainbow:

+Enter "gem install rainbow" in your terminal.

+Installation for Terminal Table:

+Enter "gem install terminal-table" in your terminal.

 ### Reference sources